tbarous/poker/README.md

 - backend laravel available on endpoints :
     - http://localhost:8080/api/statistics [all poker rounds with hands and winners]
     - http://localhost:8080/api/best-hands [best poker hands (flush and up)]

+To run tests:

+    docker exec -it poker_api php artisan test

+NOTE: mongodb and rabbitmq manager are not used despite included.

+TODO: Hand comparison currently supports different ranks.
+When two hands are equal currently there is no higher cards comparison.